ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   for more information about the mapping between Oblivious Relay and Gateway Resources.

-This information allows the Client to make a request of a Target Resource with that resource having only a limited ability to correlate that request with the Client IP or other requests that the Client might make to that server.
+This information allows the Client to make a request of a target resource with that resource having only a limited ability to correlate that request with the Client IP or other requests that the Client might make to that server.